-WDFW'S GOHUNT TOOL
+WDFW'S MAPPING TOOL

-WDFW's GoHunt tool has been revamped and provides hunters with a great interactive tool for locating tracts of public land within each GMU.
-The GoHunt Tool can be accessed on WDFW's hunting website.
+WDFW's GoHunt tool has been revamped as the new Hunt Regulations Web map and provides hunters with a great interactive tool for locating tracts of public land within each GMU.
+The web map can be accessed by clicking the above link or going to WDFW's hunting website.